 Re-Add Your Card

-If you have a card that consistently has issues with Apple Pay, you might want to try removing it and re-adding it to Apple Pay.
+If you have a card that consistently has issues with Apple Pay, you may want to try removing it and re-adding it to Apple Pay.
 This is also handy if you’ve just received a new card from your credit card company, as the changed details may not always automatically register with Apple Pay.

-To do this, open Settings on your phone, then go to Wallet & Apple Pay.
+To do this, open “Settings -> Wallet & Apple Pay” on your phone.
 Select the card you want to re-add, then tap “Remove Card.”
-Now return to Settings, then Wallet & Apple Pay.
-Select Add Credit or Debit Card and follow the prompts to add your card.
+Return to “Settings -> Wallet & Apple Pay,” select “Add Credit or Debit Card,” and follow the prompts to add your card.

 It may seem odd, but sometimes if you choose debit as your payment method on the payment terminal, Apple Pay won’t work.
 Try selecting credit, even if you’re using a debit card.
 This may solve the issue and allow you to pay with your debit card with no problem.

 While you may have a strong Wi-Fi signal at home, the stores you visit don’t always offer guest Wi-Fi, and you need a strong cellular or mobile data signal.
 If you’re having Apple Pay not working issues, check your signal strength.
 A weak connection could be the issue.